 “Thanks CCAC !
 It’s been a great journey to get this accommodation (theater captioning) and now it’s here thanks to the advocacy of some wonder folks here in Hampton Roads, Virginia spearheaded by Angela Hill !
 We’re excited and looking forward to our first show on December 1, 2012.
 Thanks for all of your support and encouragement !
 Together we have achieved this accommodation now being offered !
 Lois”

-All revenue goes solely for captioning advocacy activities (all volunteers, no paid staff).
-(If the suggested amount is a hardship, smaller donation is fine, or a note that you request a waiver.).
+All revenue goes solely toward supporting captioning advocacy activities.
 CCAC is unique – we build bridges for captioning advocacy.
 A “consumer” is anyone who wants, needs, or understands and supports the need for inclusion of captioning for all.
-Providers are people who do captioning of any sort or related transcription, translation, etc. Choose and Click on one of the links below to join, and “send” your form to us – please also Email the CCAC when you submit the form (glitches at times send it to spam and we want to welcome you! – firstname.lastname@example.org:
+Providers are people who do captioning of any sort or related transcription, translation, etc. Choose and Click on one of the links to join, and “send” your form to us – please also Email the CCAC when you submit the form (glitches at times send it to spam and we want to welcome you! – email@example.com:

 We also welcome non-profit organizations and other associations as “Friends of the CCAC.” .
 To become a “friend” please send us information so that you can be listed – go to this link to see the information needed via email to be listed here: http://ccacaptioning.org/friends-organizational/.
 (No donation required.)